trinisofttechnologies/meteor-deploy-heroku/README.md

 Hi, If you are looking to deploy your meteor app on heroku, and you are facing dificulty with the addons, here's a script that will help you deploy your meteor app on heroku wihtout any effort.

-# pre requiest
+# Prerequisite

 1. You need to have meteor, git and heroku installed
-2. You should be logged in with heroku
+2. You should be logged in with heroku (heroku login)
 3. Make sure you have heroku app, and you know the app name
+4. Make sure you are able to push to heroku repo (git push https://git.heroku.com/appName.git)
+5. Assuming that you have already added your heroku key (heroku keys:add)

 # Getting started